wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Disable trace and track
 * Deny bad or malicious query strings
 * Protect against Cross Site Scripting (XSS) by activating the comprehensive advanced character string filter.
+* Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
+This firewall functionality will block all login attempts from people or malicious bots who do not have a special cookie in their browser.
+You (the site admin) will know how to set this special cookie and be able to log into your site.

 = WhoIs Lookup =
 * Perform a WhoIs lookup of a suspicious host or IP address and get full details.